Below is an overview of degree requirements for a PhD in Sociology. The full requirements can be found in the CHD Handbook 2019-2020.

 Doctoral students are required to enroll in two workshops during their graduate careers.
 Sociology workshops are offered on a credit/non-credit basis only and attendance is required to receive course credit.
 See detailed information regarding PhD Workshops.

 There is one General Written Examination that is taken in August, prior to the start of the fall semester of the second year of residence.
-The examination is based on standard faculty-generated reading lists for seven fields within sociology (Social Organization, Social Stratification, Gender, Race/Ethnicity/Immigration, Culture, Development, and Political Sociology).
+The examination is based on standard faculty-generated reading lists for seven fields within sociology (Social Organization, Social Stratification, Culture, Development, Gender, Family, Immigration, Political Sociology, and Race and Ethnicity).
 Students write one essay on each of four subject areas, including one essay on Social Organization and one essay on Social Stratification.

 Each examination question is graded by two faculty members.
 The grade on this qualifying exam is an important component of the decision to advance a student to candidacy.

 Students must complete one semester of teaching fellowship in departmental courses, or in other courses by approval.
 Work as a teaching fellow (TF) under the supervision of a faculty member fulfills this requirement.
 Teaching generally begins in the fall semester of the third year.
 In addition to SOC 3305, Teaching Practicum, which must be taken concurrently with the first term of teaching, students are encouraged to take advantage of departmental and University-wide teacher training programs.
 Students for whom English is a second language are expected to acquire sufficient facility in English to be an effective teacher.